WeblateOrg/weblate/docs/formats.rst

 Default based on the file format
    Dependent on file format, for most of them POSIX is used.
 POSIX style using underscore as a separator
-   Typically used by Gettext and related tools, produces language codes like `pt_BR`.
+   Typically used by gettext and related tools, produces language codes like `pt_BR`.
 BCP style using hyphen as a separator
    Typically used on web platforms, produces language codes like `pt-BR`.
 Android style
-   Used only on Android apps, produces language codes like `pt-rBR`.
+   Only used in Android apps, produces language codes like `pt-rBR`.
 Java style
-   User by Java - mostly BCP with legacy codes for Chinese.
+   User by Java—mostly BCP with legacy codes for Chinese.

 .. note::